chaitra-bhandari/TransformerRag/UI-RAG/docs/installation.rst

 If you encounter issues:

 1. Check :doc:`troubleshooting`
-2. Review :doc:`faq`
-3. Check the `GitHub Issues <https://github.com/yourorg/transformer-spec-rag/issues>`__
-4. Contact the development team
+2. Contact the development team

 .. note::